 One drawback here is that in order to make good money with sponsored posts, you generally need a good-sized audience first (5000+ subscribers).
 This may not always be the case, especially if you’re in a very specific niche with an ideal audience for a particular business, but more often than not, you’ll need at least a few thousand subscribers before you see good revenues with Sponsored posts.

-Related: How to start a YouTube Channel
+Related: How to set up a YouTube Channel

 Lastly, we have Patreon and other donation services (incl.
 YouTube Superchat and channel memberships).